RomanCast/romancast.github.io/content/posts/artificial_data.md

 > Yes, but how will it know what “New York” is?

-Obviously, the intent behind this work is not to replace entirely data, but rather to see if we can teach the networks to **learn some simple operations** before having to cope with semantics and meaning.
+The intent behind this work is not to entirely replace language data, but rather to see whether we can teach the networks to **learn some simple operations** before having to cope with semantics and meaning.
 Similar work was done for automatic summarization [[2]](#references), showing that teaching a model to perform a few basic operations using synthetic data (e.g. copy one line) almost matches the performance of a fully pretrained model.

-A secondary objective to this work is to understand what features are learnt from the training data by language models, and how much are these features used when transferring to another language.
+A secondary objective of this work is to understand what features are learnt from the training data by language models, and how much are they used when transferring to another language.
 Previous works [[3]](#references) have shown that it was possible to pre-train a model on a different modality than text (e.g. music) and still transfer to natural language with great performance.
-What exactly are the operations learnt that make this transfer possible ?
+What information is learnt that makes this transfer possible?

 ⚠️ **Disclaimer:** Our work falls into the "negative results" category.
 Nonetheless, we bumped into interesting questions and thought it would be nice to present our results informally here.

-*This work was done as part of my PhD supervised by Benoît Sagot and Eric de la Clergerie, funded by the PRAIRIE chair of Benoît Sagot.*
+*This work was done as part of my PhD supervised by Benoît Sagot and Éric de la Clergerie, funded by the PRAIRIE chair of Benoît Sagot.*

 # The Method

-We start by training Masked Language Models on "source" data, i.e. either natural language data or synthetic data.
-For all our experiments, we work with BERT-based models with 12 layers and hidden size 768, processing sequences of length at most 128.
+We start by training Masked Language Models on "source" data, i.e. either natural language data or synthetic data ([see below](#our-methods) for the description of our synthetic data).
+For all our experiments, we work with encoder models similar to BERT with 12 layers and hidden size 768, processing sequences of length at most 128.
 We use batches containing 256 samples and train for 100k steps with AdamW, using a linearly decaying learning rate of at most 1e-4 and a warmup for the first 10k steps.
-This is a modest setup in terms of training but it enables us to experiment new ideas pretty quickly.
+This is a modest setup in terms of training but it enables us to experiment with new ideas pretty quickly.

-We then train on a target language.
+We then continue training on a target language.
 We keep all the source parameters except the embeddings (our source language has no vocabulary overlap with the target language) and retrain using the same hyperparameters except for the batch size which we reduce to 128 samples.
 We usually stop training around 50k iterations to save compute because the models have already started overfitting at that point.

 <img src="/img/artificial_data/parts_trained.png">

-We use [OSCAR](https://oscar-project.org)'s subset of Breton as our low resource target language.
+We use the Breton subset of [OSCAR](https://oscar-project.org) 21.09 as our low-resource target language.
 It corresponds to around 5M tokens.
 In addition, Breton appears in the Wikiann NER dataset, which makes it possible to study finetuning setups.

 We describe in the following section the source data we considered, including our synthetic language.